Today we will distinguish two quality management terms: precision vs accuracy.

 The length of each rod is as follows:

 If you analyze these measurements, you will notice that they are not close to the target (10 meters) but are very close to one another.
-There is very little difference in their lengths, so their measurements have very little scatter or deviation.
+There is little difference in their lengths, so their measurements have little scatter or deviation.

 In this case, the measurements are precise.

 Precision is a measure of the variation among values.

 Accuracy is defined as how close the measured values are to the target value.

 Scatter doesn’t have a significant role here.
 Accurate measurements may or may not be close to one another.

 In other words, accurate data does not have to be precise, but it is ideal.

 Let us consider the example discussed earlier.
 You randomly pick five rods from a production lot for a quality inspection.
 You measure their lengths, and the dimensions are as follows:

 You can see that all measurements are very close to the target length of the rod, 10 meters.
 Although the values are closer to the target value, they are not close to each other, and the scatter is high.